provenance-io/provenance/README.md

 The Public Provenance blockchain is under active development.
-While the modules in this blockchain are based on implementations from the private [Figure Technologies](https://figure.com) blockchain launched in 2018 there are still breaking API changes expected especially related to the transistion to Cosmos SDK v040 and GRPC.
+While the modules in this blockchain are based on implementations from the private [Figure Technologies](https://figure.com) blockchain launched in 2018 there are still breaking API changes expected especially related to the transition to Cosmos SDK v040 and GRPC.

 WARNING: Versions prior to the launch of mainnet and the associated `1.0.0` version should be considered unstable and API changes expected.